 Give your account a name.
 In the Cloud Provider dropdown, select Windows Azure.
 Click Create to add the new account.

-After adding the account, you will automatically be directed to a screen where you can enter the Enrollment Number and Access Token obtained in the previous steps.
+Select “Collect Billing data from my Enterprise Agreement.”
+This will direct you to a screen where you can enter the Enrollment Number and Access Token obtained in the previous steps.

 Enter those values and click Update.